TEXTRAX28/fact_checker/README.md

 python main.py
 ```

-Choose a mode (1-4), provide input, and get instant verdicts with sources.
+Choose a mode (1-4), provide input, and get instant prediction with sources.